 - Critical thinking is the core.
 SWEBOK states this in ch 13.1.1 but does not account for it in the book structure

 - Delivery has been added as a lifecycle phase.
-Delivery is not explicitly addressed by SWEBOK, but is implied and commonly understood as a step between delivery and maintenance
+Delivery is not explicitly addressed by SWEBOK, but is implied and commonly understood as a step between testing and maintenance

 - Monitor replaces maintenance as a lifecycle.
 This seemed appropriate because monitoring is the half of maintenance that measures the need for change.
 The lifecycle stars over once a needed change is identified.
 This also aligns with the general decision process in ch 12.1.5.
 Every decision is followed by monitoring for quality of the outcomes.

-- Every lifecycle phase is separated by SCM.
+- Every lifecycle phase is separated by Software Configuration Management (SCM).
 This is taken from the transform view where every lifecycle stage creates a problem statement closer to machine code.
 This problem statement is the artifact that allows us to control changes and verify quality.

 - Process, Management, and Professional Practice have been moved outside the cycle.
 This is meant to show that these activities generally consider our practices as a whole rather moment-to-moment activities.